migros/fotoobo/docs/source/usage/inventory.rst

 an API access token in every request.

 **hostname** *string* (required)

   The hostname or IP address of the FortiGate device.
-May be followed by its connection port if it's not 443.
+Do not add the protocol before or the port number after, just the hostname or ip address.
 Due to security reasons the connection to a FortiGate is always done with the protocol https.

   * ``myfortigate1.mydomain.local``
-  * ``myfortigate1.mydomain.local:8443``
-  * ``10.20.30.40:9443``
+  * ``10.20.30.40``

+**https_port** *number* (optional, default 443)

+  The port number to use for accessing the https api.

 **ssl_verify** *bool* (optional, default: true)

   Check hosts SSL certificate (true) or not (false).
 Please be aware that disabling SSL certificate verification is a security risk and should not be used in a production environment.
   `Don't say I didn't tell you <https://www.youtube.com/watch?v=1bVy1sLVasY>`_.

 **token** *string* (required)

   The API access token from the FortiGate.
 Please read the `FortiOS documentation <https://docs.fortinet.com/product/fortigate/>`_ for learning how to create an API access token.

 **type** *string* (required)

   Specifies the type of device.
 Use 'fortigate' for FortiGate devices.
 It is used if fotoobo has to search for specific types of devices, e.g. when it should iterate over all FortiGate devices in the inventory.